vmtk/SlicerExtension-VMTK/Docs/GuidedArterySegmentation.md

 This value should be slightly greater than the maximum estimated diameter of the artery.

-### Flood filling parameters
+### Parameters of the segment editor effects

-Please refer to the manual of '[Segment editor extra effects](https://github.com/lassoan/SlicerSegmentEditorExtraEffects)' for their meaning.
+*Flood filling*: Please refer to the manual of '[Segment editor extra effects](https://github.com/lassoan/SlicerSegmentEditorExtraEffects)' for their meaning.
 In brief, high values are needed for 'Intensity tolerance' with contrasted CT angiograms; increasing the value of 'Neighbourhood size' limits leakage during segmentation.

+*Smoothing*: the 'Closing' operation of this effect can be optionally applied to remove holes in the segment.

 ### Extract centerlines